gittuf/gittuf/docs/cli/gittuf_trust_update-propagation-directive.md

 ### Synopsis

 The 'update-propagation-directive' command modifies an existing propagation directive in the repository's root of trust.
-It is used to update how content is propagated between repositories by changing the source, destination, or associated parameters of a directive.
+It is used to change how content is propagated between repositories.
+It requires developer mode to be enabled by setting the environment variable GITTUF_DEV=1.

 ```
 gittuf trust update-propagation-directive [flags]